MicrosoftDocs/customer-insights/ci-docs/export-braze.md

 1. Add the API identifier of the Braze segment to which you want to export to in the **Braze Segment API Identifier** field.
 You can find the identifier in the segment details on the Braze platform.

 1. In the **Data matching** section, in the **Email** field, select the field that represents a customer's email address.
 In the **Customer ID** field, select the field that represents the customer's Braze ID.
 It's required to export segments to Braze.
-You can choose additional fields optionally.
+You can choose more fields optionally.

 1. Select **Save**.